Quantization

 $ c = \nu \lambda $

-This formula corresponds to the mechanical relationship that velocity is equal to the distance traveled (wavelength) divided by the time elapsed (frequency, which is the reciprocal of the period).
+This formula corresponds to the mechanical relationship that states the wave speed is equal to the wavelength (distance traveled) divided by the oscillation period, or inversely proportional to the frequency (the inverse of the period).

 ID:(3953, 0)